auth0/docs/articles/libraries/auth0-swift/touchid-authentication.md

 ## Next Steps

-You can download a sample project and follow the tutorial in the section of our iOS quickstart dealing with [Touch ID and Face ID in iOS](/quickstart/native/ios-swift/08-touch-id-authentication).
+You can download a sample project and follow the instructions in the iOS quickstart section on [Touch ID and Face ID in iOS](/quickstart/native/ios-swift/08-touch-id-authentication).